SeojunKim05/powerpivot-dax-sales-analysis/README.md

 # 🧮 Sales Revenue Analysis with Excel Power Pivot & DAX

-This project showcases an Excel-based data analysis pipeline using **Power Pivot** and **DAX formulas**.
+This project showcases an Excel-based data analysis pipeline using **Pivot Tables,** **Power Pivot** and **DAX formulas**.
 The goal is to analyze sales performance and revenue patterns for a wholesale company dealing in six core products.

 ## 📁 Repository Contents